Underhunden/mmlite/README.md

 * Support for older pg versions.
 * Setup REGRESS tests.
 * Fix LICENSE?
+* Create a function for skipping transactions step-by-step.

 ## Questions/Suggestions
 Please let me know, open a ticket or create a PR.